How to Register or De-register a Political Party

 For more information about registration and de-registration please see our CFO Handbook for Political Parties.

-After you have reserved your party name, you can follow the steps here to register your party outside of a campaign period:
+After you have reserved your party name, follow the steps below to register your party outside of a campaign period:

 - These signatures must be collected within the one-year period during which the party name has been reserved.